l7mp/stunner/README.md

 If all goes well, the STUNner service is now exposed on the IP address `$STUNNER_PUBLIC_ADDR` and UDP port `$STUNNER_PUBLIC_PORT`.
-Finally, store back the public IP address and port into STUNner's configuration, so that the WebRTC application server can learn this information in a simple way.
+Finally, store back the public IP address and port into STUNner's configuration, so that the WebRTC application server can learn this information and forward it to the clients.

 ```console
 $ kubectl patch configmap/stunner-config -n default --type merge \